 - Finding and building a supportive online following

 Before working with BrandYourself, Aviva’s search results were filled with irrelevant and low-quality profiles.
-Because of this, potential partners and clients weren’t seeing an accurate representation of Aviva.
-That’s all changed after she was positioned as a thought leader, and now they find positive press we secured for her and her company, along with her branded website and social media profiles.
+Because of this, potential partners and clients didn’t see an accurate representation of Aviva.
+That’s all changed after she was positioned as a thought leader.
+Now, they find positive press we secured for her and her company, along with her branded website and social media profiles.

 Part III: Is Thought Leadership Marketing Right for You?